Everything You Ever Wanted to Know About Toothpaste

 - Whitening: Consumers have demanded tooth whitening toothpaste and these have become popular as consumers seek faster, convenient, effective and less intrusive methods of brightening their teeth.
 Whitening toothpastes do not contain peroxide-based bleaching, prevalent in many teeth whitening products.
 These specially formulated toothpastes rely on chemicals or abrasive particles.

 Some whitening toothpastes polish teeth.
 Other products bind to stains—lifting them off the tooth surface.
 One such product contains silica, which studies have shown successfully whitens teeth (4, 11, and 12).
 Manufacturers have also created toothpaste products designed for children and fresh breath.
 TheraBreath toothpaste targets bacteria and food odors and Bad Breath.
-Clinical studies have proven the product reverses the condition known as Dry Mouth.
+Clinical studies have proven the product relieves symptoms of Dry Mouth.
 TheraBreath toothpaste is recommended for people with Diabetes.

 How to Use Toothpaste